imdreamrunner/TODO-Interview/Wincor Nixdorf_2014_10_13_lsl.md

 > Haha.
 Maybe their specifications are not them same comparing to other customers.

-> So, the OS are ready.
+> So, actually, the project can be divided in to 2 parts right? the OS are ready.
 What I need to do is to write a driver that interfacing with the microcontroller.
-And the communication is encrypted?"
+And make sure the communication is encrypted?
+The other part is the GUI client right?"

 * "Yes.
 The encryption code are also ready.
 It's just only for Windows"